 Photography to me is art, and what we select is supposed to be important.
 I don’t want to show you a mixture of good and bad or a slice of life.
 Art for me reflects a person’s values.

-So, I’d say my “work” is whatever that is important at that moment, available for my lens to capture.
+So, I’d say my “work” is whatever is important at that moment, available for my lens to capture.
 Regardless of what it is.

 You can see most of my work on Instagram @leo_owan

 The side effects of street hawking cannot be overemphasized.
 It leads to possible future nefarious acts like Leo has already said.
 But another interesting side effect is it leads to child mortality and death.
 According to the FIA Foundation and the Global Burden of Disease, a child in Sub-Saharan Africa is twice as likely to die in a road crash as a child in any other world region, a lot of these street hawking children die in road motor accidents and are forgotten immediately because nobody really takes responsibility for them.
-A lot of potential human capital and a significant number of younglings belonging to the next generation are lost to the streets.
+A lot of potential human capital and a significant number of younglings belonging to the next generation is lost to the streets.

 In an article on “The Conversation” dated September 19 2016, Nzubechukwu Okeke argues that “there is a pressing need to protect children and other young people from being exploited.
-Evidence shows about 40% of children that hawk on streets are victims of adult exploitation” She went on further to quote statistics as evidence from the United Nation Convention of the Rights of the Child and then the gospel truth – “Although Nigeria promulgated the Child Rights Act in 2003, it has not been implemented effectively”.
-Even Nzubechukwu agreed that this street children are at the risk of being hit by a car and also subjected to sexual abuse and low academic performance!
+Evidence shows about 40% of children that hawk on these streets are victims of adult exploitation” She went on further to quote statistics as evidence from the United Nation Convention of the Rights of the Child and then the gospel truth – “Although Nigeria promulgated the Child Rights Act in 2003, it has not been implemented effectively”.
+Even Nzubechukwu agreed that these street children are at the risk of being hit by a car and also subjected to sexual abuse and low academic performance!

 I have listed a lot of risks and I can go on and on but the question now is what do we do?
 And what is the purpose of this piece?